Best Viewpoints in the Dolomites Without Hiking

 • One of the most recognisable views in the Dolomites

-• Easy to reach from Ortisei
+• Easy cable car access from Ortisei

 This is a perfect first-day outing if you’re staying in Val Gardena.